15 Visualization

 Mapping a pandemic

-Nearly two centuries later, as the COVID-19 pandemic swept through the world, governmental agencies like the CDC produced maps of the outbreak that became much more familiar (Figure 15.2).
+Nearly two centuries later, as the COVID-19 pandemic swept through the world, governmental agencies like the Centers for Disease Control and Prevention (CDC) produced maps of the outbreak that became much more familiar (figure 15.2).

 These maps make abstract statistics visible: By assigning higher cumulative case rates to darker colors, we can see at a glance which areas have been most affected.
 And we’re not limited by the spatial layout of a map.
 We’re now also used to seeing the horizontal axis correspond to time and the vertical axis correspond to some value at that time.
 Curves like the following, showing the weekly counts of new cases, allow us to see other patterns, like the rate of change.
-Even though more and more cases accumulate every day, we can see at a glance the different “waves” of cases, and when they peaked (Figure 15.3).
+Even though more and more cases accumulate every day, we can see at a glance the different “waves” of cases and when they peaked (figure 15.3).

 Figure 15.3: Weekly counts of new reported COVID hospital admissions in the US between August 2020 and January 2024 (from the CDC COVID Data Tracker, https://covid.cdc.gov/covid-data-tracker).
-Usage does not constitute endorsement or recommendation by the U.S. Government, Department of Health and Human Services, or Centers for Disease Control and Prevention.
+Usage does not constitute endorsement or recommendation by the US Government, Department of Health and Human Services, or Centers for Disease Control and Prevention.

 While these visualizations capture purely descriptive statistics, we often want our visualizations to answer more specific questions.
-For example, we may ask about the effectiveness of vaccinations: how do case rates differ across vaccinated and unvaccinated populations?
-In this case, we may talk about “breaking out” a curve by some other variable, like vaccination status (Figure 15.4).
+For example, we may ask about the effectiveness of vaccinations: How do case rates differ across vaccinated and unvaccinated populations?
+In this case, we may talk about “breaking out” a curve by some other variable, like vaccination status (figure 15.4).

 Figure 15.4: Rates of COVID cases by vaccination status (from the CDC COVID Data Tracker, https://covid.cdc.gov/covid-data-tracker).
-Usage does not constitute endorsement or recommendation by the U.S. Government, Department of Health and Human Services, or Centers for Disease Control and Prevention.
+Usage does not constitute endorsement or recommendation by the US Government, Department of Health and Human Services, or Centers for Disease Control and Prevention.

-From this visualization, we can see that unvaccinated individuals are about 6x more likely to test positive.
+From this visualization, we can see that unvaccinated individuals are about six times more likely to test positive.
 At the same time, these visualizations were produced using observational data, which makes it challenging to draw causal inferences.
 For example, people were not randomly assigned to vaccination conditions, and those who have avoided vaccinations may differ in other ways than those who sought out vaccinations.
 Additionally, you may have noticed that these visualizations typically do not give a sense of the raw data, the sample sizes of each group, or uncertainty about the estimates.
 In this chapter, we will explore how to use visualizations to communicate the results of carefully controlled psychology experiments, which license stronger causal inferences.

 15.1 Basic principles of (confirmatory) visualization